- Approximating probabilities

 /metricsendpoint of the REST API which provides data and metrics around traffic, users, and content on Wikimedia sites.
 Get started…

-A wrapper for the Wikidata Query Service API for querying Wikidata using SPARQL and getting back data.frames in R. Source & development version installation instructions on GitHub Now available on CRAN.
+- Interface to Wikidata Query Service API for querying Wikidata using SPARQL and getting back data.frames in R. Available on CRAN.

-A little utility R package for transforming time series data into a format that’s more machine learning-friendly -- previous p observations become features.
-Source & development version installation instructions on GitHub.
+- Little utility R package for transforming time series data into a format that’s more machine learning-friendly – previous p observations become features.